-How Does EMDR Work
+How does EMDR work?

 No one knows how any form of psychotherapy works neurobiologically or in the brain.
-However, we do know that when a person is very upset, their brain cannot process information as it does ordinarily.
+However, we do know that when a person is very upset, their brain cannot process information as it ordinarily does.
 One moment becomes “frozen in time,” and remembering a trauma may feel as bad as going through it the first time because the images, sounds, smells, and feelings haven’t changed.
 Such memories have a lasting negative effect that interferes with the way a person sees the world and the way they relate to other people.

 What kind of problems can EMDR treat?

-What does treatment look like?
-As outlined by the EMDR International Association
+As outlined by the EMDR International Association:

 A typical EMDR therapy session lasts from 60-90 minutes.
 EMDR therapy may be used within a standard talking therapy, as an adjunctive therapy with a separate therapist, or as a treatment all by itself.

-There are eight phases to EMDR therapy: initial history discovery and treatment planning, preparation, assessment, desensitization, installation, body scan, closure, and then reevaluation.
+There are eight phases to EMDR therapy: initial history discovery and treatment planning, preparation, assessment, desensitization, installation, body scan, closure, and then re-evaluation.

 The amount of time the complete treatment will take depends upon the history of the client.
-Complete treatment of the targets involves a three pronged protocol to alleviate the symptoms and address the complete clinical picture:
+Complete treatment of the targets involves a three-pronged protocol to alleviate the symptoms and address the complete clinical picture: